intro-to-data-science-22-workshop/11-tidytext-cots-capell/README.md

 ## Statement of contributions

-**Júlia Cots Capell** and **Viktorija Ruzelyte** worked collaboritavely in the preparation of the pre-recorded presentation (R commands, slides, recording and video editing), as well as on the elaboration of the practise materials (design and development of the example).
+**Júlia Cots Capell** and **Viktorija Ruzelyte** worked collaboritavely in the preparation of the pre-recorded presentation (.Rmd file, slides, recording and video editing), as well as on the elaboration of the practise materials (design and development of the example).